xcore/sc_modbus_tcp/README.rst

 Firmware Overview
 =================

-This is a Modbus TCP Server library.
+This is a Modbus TCP component.
 Modbus protocol specification and messaging implementation guide can be found here:

 http://www.modbus.org/specs.php

-A Modbus client (e.g. on a PC - Simply Modbus) can send 'requests' to the Modbus Server running in an Xcore via TCP.
+A Modbus client (e.g. on a PC - Simply Modbus) can send 'requests' to the Modbus Server running in an XCore via TCP.
 The TCP layer accepts this data from the client and passes it over to the modbus_tcp_handle_event.

 This frame is then processed and a response is requested from the application